 Today we had decided to walk to Luarca, a seaside town only a few kilometres away.
 Many parents believe that young kids don’t enjoy hikes, but we find that the slow pace of a day out on foot is perfect for young, curious minds*.
 Kids are brilliant at finding unusual and interesting things along the way, and today’s “treasures” included the largest caterpillar we had ever seen, several unusual stones, and a dead hedgehog (squashed) and rat (intact) lying mysteriously side-by-side.

 Whilst the kids discussed increasingly imaginative theories on how the hedgehog and rat met their ends, I was simply admiring the surroundings.
-I loved the Asturian gardens and waysides, all very natural with “weeds” amongst the vegetables and runaway pumpkins sending their stems and tendrils onto the road itself.
+The more I walked, the more I fell in love with the Asturian gardens and waysides, all very natural with “weeds” amongst the vegetables and runaway pumpkins sending daredevil stems and tendrils onto the road itself.
 In the villages, we could hear muffled conversations through open kitchen windows and could see hórreos (granaries) teetering on columns of rocks near farm buildings; mostly very old and very dilapidated, these emblematic buildings of north-west Spain and Portugal have been built over centuries to protect the grain from the abundance of ground-dwelling rodents.
 We couldn’t decide if they were attractive or just bizarre, but they are undoubtedly very interesting to foreign eyes.

 As we ate our lunch by the quay in Luarca, I felt a confusion of the senses; everything was so familiar here, yet somehow wonderfully misplaced.
 The honks of the seagulls, the colourful fishing port being wiped clean after another day’s catch, shouts of excitement from children on distant amusement rides, the smell of the sea on the cool breeze; I could have been in any Irish or Scottish seaside town.
 (Once I even thought that I could hear the tinkly tunes of an ice cream van, but perhaps that was just an hallucination…?)